 As a BDC, we may not acquire any assets other than "qualifying assets" unless, at the time of and after giving effect to such acquisition, at least 70% of our total assets are qualifying assets.
-See "Regulations."
+See "Regulation."
 We believe that most of the investments that we may acquire in the future will constitute qualifying assets.
 However, we may be precluded from investing in what we believe are attractive investments if such investments are not qualifying assets for purposes of the 1940 Act.
 If we do not invest a sufficient portion of our assets in qualifying assets, we could be found to be in violation of the 1940 Act provisions applicable to BDCs, which would have a material adverse effect on our business, financial condition and results of operations.
 Similarly, these rules could prevent us from making follow-on investments in existing portfolio companies (which could result in the dilution of our position) or could require us to dispose of investments at inappropriate times in order to come into compliance with the 1940 Act.
-Because most of our investments will be in private companies, and therefore will be relatively illiquid, any such dispositions could be made at disadvantageous prices and could result in substantial losses.
+If we need to dispose of such investments quickly, it would be difficult to dispose of such investments on favorable terms.
+For example, we may have difficulty in finding a buyer and, even if we do find a buyer, we may have to sell the investments at substantial loss.